GustavoCCarrillo/Textbook--Finder/Prototype/README.prototype.md

 - After entering search query, the load page should appear.
 - This page serves as a intermediate loading screen while the search request is handled.
+- This example is searching by Title - "T-SQL"

 <img width="310" alt="PrototypeSecondPage" src="https://user-images.githubusercontent.com/20195657/91648649-d3b51580-ea1e-11ea-868b-1f0d4fea3055.PNG">